wilsonmar/wilsonmar.github.io/_posts/2017-04-09-git-basics.md

    <pre><strong>./git-basics.sh</strong></pre>

-   ### Variable values
+   ### Continuing processing

-6. <strong>git-basics.env</strong> is copied in to provide variable definitions with values which you can customize.
-The command which brings them into memory is:

-   <pre><strong>source git-basics.env</strong></pre>

-   The variables and the values are displayed.

-7. <strong>aliases.txt</strong> containing keyboard shortcut definitions are copied in.
+9. <strong>aliases.txt</strong> containing keyboard shortcut definitions are copied in.
 Again, if the file is there already, it is not overlaid.

-8. If a <strong>~/.bash_profile</strong> is not found, the script creates it.
+10. If a <strong>~/.bash_profile</strong> is not found, the script creates it in your $HOME folder.

-9. Whenever a Bash terminal session is opened, it automatically runs the <strong>~/.bash_profile</strong> script file at the user home folder.
+11. Whenever a Bash terminal session is opened, it automatically runs the <strong>~/.bash_profile</strong> script file at the user home folder.
 The "~/" specifies that the file is in the user's $HOME folder.

    The file contains a definition of the <strong>PATH</strong> the operating system searches for executables.